 During the summer and fall of 1972, a pre-order food-buying group operated out of the basement of Summit Church at the corner of Westview and Greene streets.
-But Jules Timerman had a bigger plan and was convinced that Mt.
+But Jules Timerman had a bigger plan: He was convinced Mt.
 Airy would support a full-fledged co-op.

 With no established credit, Jules had to empty the till each evening to finance the next day’s trip to the Food Distribution Center.
 But somehow, he kept things going, and word got around the neighborhood that produce at the Co-op was fresher and cheaper — and the cheese selection was great.
 By mid-1973, membership was up to 500.
 By December, a Board of Directors and bylaws were in place, and the first membership meeting was held at Summit Church.

 In subsequent years, Co-op members continued to meet twice a year to eat, greet and hash out issues.
-Sometimes there wasn’t a quorum and someone would run over to the store to round up enough people to hold a vote.
-Nevertheless, decisions were made — a work requirement was instituted, a credit union and a heating oil co-op started and staff hired — by 1978, Weavers Way had 19 employees, with health insurance and vacation for full-timers.
-(Weavers Way currently employs about 160.)
+Sometimes there wasn’t a quorum, and someone would run up to the store to round up enough people to hold a vote.
+Nevertheless, decisions were made — a work requirement was instituted, a credit union and a heating oil co-op started and staff hired — and by 1978, Weavers Way had 19 employees, with health insurance and paid vacation for full-timers.
 Grapes were first boycotted in 1982, and the Co-op bought its first truck in 1989.

-In 1990, an effort to organize members interested in buying organic produce presaged a new direction for the Co-op — a growing emphasis on healthy, sustainable food and fair food practices.
+In 1990, an effort to organize members interested in buying organic produce presaged a new direction for the Co-op: an emphasis on healthy, sustainable food and fair food practices, not just price.

-In 1991, the Coop bought 557 Carpenter Lane.
-After two years of major renovation — including excavating the basement, knocking out walls and relocating staircases — the new, improved Weavers Way opened in the combined 559/557.
-(It’s basically the same configuration today, albeit spiffed up in a 2012 renovation.)
+In 1991, the Co-op bought 557 Carpenter Lane.
+After two years of major renovation — including digging out the basement, demolishing walls and relocating staircases — the new, improved Weavers Way opened in the combined 559/557.
+The Mt.
+Airy store is basically the same configuration today, albeit spiffed up in a 2012 renovation.

-The Weavers Way Board of Directors created Weavers Way Community Programs in 2007 as a means to expand its role in the community.
-Farm and healthy food programs for children are at the heart of WWCP’s efforts.
+The Weavers Way Board of Directors created the nonprofit Weavers Way Community Programs in 2007 as a means to expand its role in the community.
+Farm and healthy food programs for children are at the heart of efforts of the nonprofit, which was renamed Food Moxie in 2016 but still maintains its close relationship with the Co-op.
 Funding comes from a mix of foundation support, individual contributions and a small amount of income earned by its programs.

 In 2008, in partnership with the Ogontz Avenue Revitalization Corp., Weavers Way took over a storefront at 72nd and Ogontz avenues to serve the Oak Lane area.
 The Ogontz store was not financially successful and Weavers Way gave it up in 2011.

-Through nearly four decades and multiple store configurations in the immediate area of Greene and Carpenter, the subject of moving or expanding the Co-op was regularly discussed at general membership meetings and numerous “house meetings,” but no major changes of venue were approved.
+Through nearly four decades and multiple store configurations in the immediate area of Greene Street and Carpenter Lane in Mt.
+Airy, the subject of moving or expanding the Co-op was regularly discussed at membership meetings, but no major changes of venue were approved.
 That finally changed in 2009, when the decision was made to expand to a second store.
 The old Caruso’s Market in Chestnut Hill became available, and was purchased that year.
-After renovation, the world’s first second Weavers Way store opened its doors at 8424 Germantown Ave. on May 15, 2010.
+The Co-op raised nearly $700,000 in member loans in 2009 and 2010 to help fund the project, and Weavers Way Chestnut Hill opened its doors at 8424 Germantown Ave. on May 15, 2010.

 The same year, members voted to make the work requirement optional and to open shopping completely to non-members.

 Today, the Co-op is an anchor of the Mt.
-Airy neighborhood around Carpenter and Greene, a vibrant part of Chestnut Hill’s shopping district and a growing influence in the citywide discussion on urban agriculture, access to healthy food and sound land use.
-Co-op membership has increased to 5,000 households, representing more than 10,000 people, and is a vital community institution in Northwest Philadelphia.
+Airy neighborhood around Carpenter and Greene, a vibrant part of Chestnut Hill’s shopping district, and a growing presence in Ambler, as well as a growing influence in the discussion on local products, urban agriculture and access to healthy food.
+Co-op membership has increased to more than 10,000 households, representing more than 20,000 people.